 Yes.
 You can also choose to direct your bequest to specific activities, projects or countries.

 Further details on how to leave a bequest, including a bequest pack to download, can be accessed here.

 We would be delighted to work with you to hold a fundraising event.
 If you would like to do so, you can call us on 1800 249 880 or email us at email@example.com.

 As we are a small organisation, we do not have the resources to send volunteers to our projects.

 The best way to volunteer is to be a point of contact for AOA in your church or community group.
 We also occasionally have volunteer opportunities in our office.

 To find out about volunteer opportunities, see our website.

 Project visits may be arranged through our office.
 If you would like to visit one of our projects, please email us at firstname.lastname@example.org and let us know which project you would like to visit and the dates.
 We will then contact the project to see if the dates you have selected are available.

 Visits to projects are dependent on the capacity of the project staff at the time and cannot be guaranteed.

-If and when the project confirms that the dates you have selected are available, you will be required to sign our Child Protection Code of Conduct and produce a copy of a Working With Children Card.
+If and when the project confirms that the dates you have selected are available, you will be required to sign our Safeguarding Code of Conduct and produce a copy of a Working With Children Check.